muratk5n/thirdwave/en/2021/01/inflation.md

 is correlated with values from yesterday, signaling that value alone can effect inflation today.
 It is easy to see why, pricing is imperfect, producers, landlords see higher prices, they increase prices to match, they mostly overshoot.
-This is partly why Central Banks raise rates as well to quash that self-reinforcing effect.
+This is also why Central Banks raise rates to quash that self-reinforcing effect.

 We can check for the presence of autoocorrelation statistically using the Durbin-Watson test, or Ljung-Box Q-statistic.
 Investopedia: "The